t-data-h/tdh-mgr/docs/tdh-hadoop-setup.md

 ### Configuring the User Environment

-This environment serves as example and can be added to a user's **.bashrc** file, though I prefer to keep these in a separate env file like hadoop-env-user.sh which can then be sourced from the .bashrc file.
-This also makes it easier to share/use these settings with other users/accounts.
+This environment serves as example. `tdh-mgr` provides this configuration via the file `tdh-env-user.sh`, which can be sourced from a users *.bashrc*.

 **.bashrc:**
 ```
-if [ -f ~/tdh-env-user.sh ]; then
+if [ -f /opt/TDH/etc/tdh-env-user.sh ]; then
-    . ~/tdh-env-user.sh
+    . /opt/TDH/etc/tdh-env-user.sh
 fi
 ```

 **tdh-env-user.sh:**

-An example of this file is provided as *./etc/tdh-env-user.sh*, and would look something similar to the following:
+The complete version of this file is provided as *./etc/tdh-env-user.sh*, and would look something similar to the following as a minimum to set up the hadoop environment properly:
 ```
 # User oriented environment variables (for use with bash)